 Of course, the Cossie was a magnet for thieves and joy-riders.
 Insurance costs sky-rocketed.
 In time, the tearaways moved on to pastures new.
-Once rid of its hooligan \’rep\’, the Cosworth transitioned into performance car respectability.
-The Sierra Sapphire and 1990\’s 4×4 version duly followed.
-A further 16bhp would be coaxed out of the Cossie\’s 16-valve cylinder-head.
+Once rid of its hooligan rep’, the Cosworth transitioned into performance car respectability.
+The Sierra Sapphire and 1990’s 4×4 version duly followed.
+A further 16bhp would be coaxed out of the Cossie’s 16-valve cylinder-head.
 In racing, rallying and roadster modes, then, the Ford Sierra Cosworth delivered the goods.
-Well, not literally!
+Though not literally, of course!